What to Do With a Flooded House

 From the Gulf to the Big Apple, renters and owners faced the same problem: How do you clean up after so much water?
 The same question is something millions of Americans deal with almost every year during hurricane season, along with other natural disasters the lead to widespread flooding.

 It’s daunting to see signs of flooding in your home, like active water on the floor or water stains up the walls.
 The flood cleanup process begins by accepting your landscape has changed and knowing it can be fixed.
+Here is how to remove water from a flooded room.
 Start with these tips to help you following a flood from a hurricane or other natural disaster, no matter where you live.